© Ross Edwards 2015

-One of Australia’s best known composers, Ross Edwards has created a unique sound world which seeks to reconnect music with elemental forces and restore its traditional association with ritual and dance.
-Intensely aware of his vocation since childhood, he has largely followed his own path, allowing the music to speak for itself.
-His music, universal in that it is concerned with age-old mysteries surrounding humanity, is at the same time deeply connected to its roots in Australia, whose cultural diversity it celebrates, and from whose natural environment it draws inspiration, especially birdsong and the mysterious patterns and drones of insects.
-As a composer living and working on the Pacific Rim he is conscious of the exciting potential of this vast region.
-He lives in Sydney with his wife, Helen.
-They have two adult children, Jeremy and Emily.
+One of Australia’s best-known and most performed composers, Ross Edwards has created a distinctive sound world which reflects his interest in deep ecology and his belief in the need to reconnect music with elemental forces, as well as restore its traditional association with ritual and dance.
+His music, universal in that it is concerned with age-old mysteries surrounding humanity, is at the same time connected to its roots in Australia, whose cultural diversity it celebrates, and from whose natural environment it draws inspiration, especially birdsong and the mysterious patterns and drones of insects.
+As a composer living and working on the Pacific Rim, he is conscious of the exciting potential of this vast region.

-Ross Edwards’ music is available through the Australian Music Centre.
+Ross Edwards’ scores are available worldwide through the Australian Music Centre.

 Ross Edwards’ personal archive is held by the State Library of New South Wales.